ArunaBisht/Machine_Learning_Trading_Bot/README.md

   Evalutaion report -

-  Conclusion is SVM model has significantyly god results because the strategic predicted returns are coming higher then actual returns.
-And, when we used different model like     Logistic regression, AdBoost and Decision Tree it improved results significantly .
+Conclusion is that the SVM model has significantly good results because the strategically predicted returns are coming higher then actual returns.
+And, when we used different models like   AdBoost, the strategic returns were high all throughout the time, except during the time June 2019-June 2010 where it's lower than the actual returns as seen from the       cumulative graph.

+Similarly, with the Logistic regression model, strategic returns were higher than actual returns throughout the time and more during the time June 2019 to until 2021.
+However, with the Decision model, Strategic returns were high until June 2018 but then lower than actual returns.

+Looks like out all these models, 'adaboost' and 'SVM' model is performing better because 'strategic' return is significantly higher then 'actual returns'